ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 ## Step 4: Emitting Events

 Events in Ethereum are crucial for UIs to react to smart contract state changes.
-In this step, we'll emit an event when a user stores a value, and also, to show how popular our contract is, we'll emit an event when certain milestones are reached.
+In this step, we'll emit an event when a user stores a value.
+We'll also gauge the popularity of our contract by emitting an event when certain milestones are reached.

 ### Code: